 Securing our homes and property is a constant challenge for most of us.
 We are probably all guilty of focusing most of our attention on our homes.
 Concrete garage security is often sadly lacking and neglected on the humble garage or shed.
 Thieves possibly see garages as an easy target for precisely this reason.
-Generally speaking garages tend to be easier to gain access to than houses.
+According to research by Compare the Market 1 in 4 garage owners have been burgled.
+Generally speaking, garages tend to be easier to gain access to than houses.
 Take a moment to consider all the valuable items stored in most garages.
 Power tools, lawn mowers, gardening equipment, fridge freezers, cars, motorcycles.
 It’s easy to see why they get targeted.

 So what can do done to beef up concrete garage security?

 The most determined thieves will find a way around most security measures put in front of them.
-But thankfully, most break-in’s are crimes of opportunity.
+But thankfully, most break-ins are crimes of opportunity.
 Committed by those looking for an easy target.
-One of the simplest ways to protect your property is to make things awkward for would be intruders.
-If things appear difficult they are more likely to move onto an easier target!
+One of the simplest ways to protect your property is to make things awkward for intruders.
+If things appear difficult, they are more likely to move onto an easier target!

-So here we have some simple tips for making concrete garages more secure.
+So here we have some simple tips for making garages more secure.

+Often deterrents are the most effective way of limiting theft.
 Motion activated security lights can be an effective deterrent against intruders and enhance concrete garage security.
 But it’s amazing how many properties still don’t have them installed.
 Using infra-red waves, a sensor detects body temperature and movement triggering the floodlight.
-Bright light surrounding them is normally enough to make an intruder flee!
+Although they can also be triggered by household pets and debris like leaves blowing in the wind, it’s also an effective way to keep members of the household alert to nocturnal activity around your garage.
 Motion activated lights are available in most hardware and DIY stores for as little as £10.

 Install a security alarm system

-While this may sound a complicated and expensive way of implementing concrete garage security the opposite can be true.
-There are a number of ways to secure a concrete garage with a security alarm system.
-If the garage is attached to the house it may be possible to integrate it into any existing security system currently covering the house.
-However, stand alone alarm systems are just as effective.
+While this may sound a complicated and expensive way of implementing concrete garage security often this is not the case.
+There are several ways to secure a concrete garage with a security alarm system.
+If the garage is attached to the house, it may be possible to integrate it into any existing security system currently covering the house.
+However, standalone alarm systems are just as effective.

 Battery powered door and window alarms are a good example of this.
 This type of alarm has a contact fixed to the door or window and another fixed to the frame.
 If the door is opened when the alarm is set the contact is broken triggering the alarm.
 Setting the alarm is done either by keypad or by remote control.
 They are also very cost effective and can be purchased from around £10 to £15.